-The following guide provides everything you need to know about this cosy winter market, including confirmed dates for 2023 and opening times.
+The following guide provides everything you need to know about this cosy winter market, including dates for 2024 and opening times.

 Opening times: This varies but you can generally expect the markets to be open from late morning until early evening.